MOPAC2007™

 DSc at Strathclyde University, Glasgow, Scotland, in 1995

 Authored the first MOPAC while working in Professor Michael Dewar's group, 1983.
-Been working on MOPAC now for 24 years.
-Authored over 130 papers.
+Been working on MOPAC now for 27 years.
+Authored over 140 papers.
 In 1999, was reported to be the 15th most-cited chemist in the world.
 Worked at the Frank J. Seiler Research Laboratory at the Air Force Academy in Colorado Springs from 1984 - 1991.
 Became a consultant (a sole proprietor) in 1991, and worked as a consultant to Fujitsu until 2004.
 Has been an independent developer since then.
 Has several PCs, and works out of a room in the basement of his house in Colorado Springs.
-Has no students or co-workers, but communicates via the Internet with collaborators in the Ukraine, England, the USA, Germany, and Japan.
-He has two cats, a wife, and a snow-blower, none of which work.
+Has no students or co-workers, but communicates via the Internet.
+He has two cats, a wife, and a snow-blower, none of which work